xy1776/SEPwC_tidal_assessment/README.md

 ```

 for example.
 The program should print the tidal data, the sea-level rise and
-the longest contiguous period of data (i.e. wihtout any missing data) from
+the longest contiguous period of data (i.e. without any missing data) from
 the data loaded.

 Each file in the folder contains the tidal elevation and residual for a year.
 There are records every 15 to 60 minutes.
-The files is lid out liek this:
+The files are laid out like this:

 ```bash
 Port:              P038